-Your inventory turnover ratio tracks how many times you sell out of your entire inventory over a given period.
-Usually represented as a whole number, it gives you insights into what's going in and what's coming out of your restaurant.
+Your inventory turnover ratio tracks how often you sell out of your entire inventory over a period.
+Usually represented as a whole number, it gives you insights into what's going in and coming out of your restaurant.

-When you keep track of your inventory turnover, you can make sure you're not overordering ingredients, which can lead to high food waste, akin to throwing money away.
-You can also be sure that you're not underordering, which may force you to ‘86 a top menu item and leave customers upset in the process.
+When you keep track of your inventory turnover, you can ensure you're not overordering ingredients, which can lead to high food waste, akin to throwing money away.
+You can also be sure you're not underordering, which may force you to '86 a top menu item and leave customers upset.
 It's an important metric to track the freshness of your ingredients, too.

 How to calculate it

 Your COGs come into play again when calculating inventory turnover.
 For this metric, you'll need

 - Costs of Goods Sold (CoGS), which for this example will be $20,000.

 - Beginning Inventory, which for this example will be $8,000.

 - Ending Inventory, which for this example will be $1,000.

 Inventory Turnover = CoGs / ( (Beginning Inventory + Ending Inventory) / 2)